 Complementing the mobile network, Swisscom has built up a nationwide Low Power Network for applications with low volumes of data traffic such as sensor networking.

-Switzerland requires a thousand new masts in the upcoming years to stay abreast of growing usage.
+Switzerland requires some thousands new masts in the upcoming years to stay abreast of growing usage.

 Jürg Studerus, mobile communication and health expert